null

 Cotton Napkins

-There’s just something about the soft, gentle feel of cotton that makes it a perfect fabric for dinner napkins.
+There’s just something about the soft, gentle feel of cotton that makes it a perfect fabric for cloth napkins.
 For some people, its superior hand feel and absorbency make it preferred over linen.
 Like linen, cotton dinner napkins have no shimmer, but their texture, sustainability, and affordability make them suitable for any occasion.

 Whether cotton or linen napkins, you can get creative as both materials can hold intricate napkin folds pretty well.